aajonusnet/aajonusnet/md/QNA/Q&A Of June 7, 2009.md

 Q: Okay.

-A: So the appendix is the library of whatever has ever entered the body, and what to do about it chemically.
+A: So the appendix is the library of all foreign matter that's ever entered the body, and what to do about it chemically.
 So the appendix is a very important little organ.
 Sometimes people will store a lot more toxins in that appendix than they should, and it will burst, but it's a very important organ to have.
 Yours is probably trying to detox.

 Q: Right.